rocopolas/FemtoBot/README.md

 - Send a Twitter/X link and ask to "download" or "bajar"
 - The bot will download the video/image and send the file to you

-### 📦 Subida de Archivos (Catbox.moe)
+### 📦 File Upload (Catbox.moe)
-- **Subida Directa**: Envía una foto o video con el mensaje "sube a catbox" o "dame el link".
+- **Direct Upload**: Send a photo or video with the message "upload to catbox" or "give me the link".
-- **Respuesta**: Responde a cualquier imagen o video (tuyo o del bot) con "sube esto" y el bot te devolverá un enlace directo permanente.
+- **Reply**: Reply to any image or video (yours or the bot's) with "upload this" and the bot will return a permanent direct link.

 ### 🔍 Smart Image Search
 - Ask: "Give me a photo of [something]" or "Search for an image of [something]"